groupdocs-editor/GroupDocs.Editor-Docs/net/getting-started/system-requirements.md

 title: System Requirements
 weight: 3
 description: GroupDocs.Editor for .NET supports any 32-bit or 64-bit operating system where .NET or Mono framework is installed
-keywords: GroupDocs.Conversion for .NET, Conversion
+keywords: GroupDocs.Editor for .NET, Editor
 productName: GroupDocs.Editor for .NET
 hideChildren: False
 toc: true